Countries/Jurisdictions of Primary Concern - Cayman Islands

 Enhanced due diligence procedures for PEPs: Foreign: YES Domestic: YES

-KYC covered entities: Banks, trust companies, investment funds, fund administrators, insurance companies and managers, money service businesses, corporate and trust service providers, money transmitters, dealers of precious metals and stones, and the real estate industry
+KYC covered entities: Banks, trust companies, investment funds, fund administrators, securities and investment businesses, insurance companies and managers, money service businesses, corporate and trust service providers, money transmitters, dealers of precious metals and stones, and the real estate industry

 Number of CTRs received and time frame: Not applicable

-STR covered entities: Banks, trust companies, investment funds, fund administrators, insurance companies and managers, money service businesses, corporate and trust service providers, money transmitters, dealers of precious metals and stones, and the real estate industry
+STR covered entities: Banks, trust companies, investment funds, fund administrators, securities and investment businesses, insurance companies and managers, money service businesses, corporate and trust service providers, money transmitters, dealers of precious metals and stones, and the real estate industry

 With U.S.: MLAT: YES Other mechanism: YES